bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/processing.md

 [QGIS Processing Guide]( https://docs.qgis.org/testing/en/docs/training_manual/processing/index.html)

 ## Vector Menu
 The Vector menu provides access to many standard tools for interacting with vectors.
-This menu is a convenient way to find common vector tools that have been organized categories: Geoprocessing, Geometry, Research, Analysis, and Data Management Tools.
+This menu is a convenient way to find common vector tools that have been organized into categories: Geoprocessing, Geometry, Research, Analysis, and Data Management Tools.<br>
-Vector Menu Category|Examples
+Vector Menu Category|Examples:

+1. Geoprocessing Tools
-Geoprocessing Tools|Buffer, Clip,Intersection, Union
+    - Buffer, Clip,Intersection, Union
+2. Geometry Tools
+    - Calculate Centroids, Validate Geometry, Mulitpart to Singlepart
+3. Research Tools
-Geometry Tools|Calculate Centroids, Validate Geometry, Mulitpart to Singlepart Research Tools|Create Grid, Select by Location, Create Random Points, Create Regular Points Analysis Tools| Mean Coordinates, Field Statistics, Count points in polygon Data Management Tools | Merge Layers, Split Layers, Join attributes by Location
+    - Create Grid, Select by Location, Create Random Points, Create Regular Points
+4. Analysis Tools
+    - Mean Coordinates, Field Statistics, Count points in polygon
+5. Data Management Tools
+    - Merge Layers, Split Layers, Join attributes by Location

 ## Raster Menu
 The Raster menu provides access to many standard tools for interacting with raster data.
-This menu is a convenient way to access Raster Calculator, Align Rasters tool and other common raster tools that have been organized categories: Analysis, Projections, Miscellaneous, Extraction, Conversion.
-It should be noted that the Raster Calculator accessed in this menu is slightly different than the raster calculator accessed in the processing panel ([more on raster calculator](raster-calculator.md)).
+This menu is a convenient way to access Raster Calculator, Align Rasters tool and other common raster tools that have been organized into categories: Analysis, Projections, Miscellaneous, Extraction, and Conversion.
+It should be noted that the Raster Calculator accessed in this menu is slightly different than the raster calculator accessed in the processing panel ([more on raster calculator](raster-calculator.md)).<br>
 Raster Menu Category|Examples:

 1. Analysis